Powers of Attorney in Greenville

-- General Power of Attorney: This allows someone to act on your behalf in a variety of areas, including banking and finance, real estate, insurance, and more.
+- This allows someone to act on your behalf in a variety of areas, including banking and finance, real estate, insurance, and more.
 This person can pay your bills and taxes for you.

-- Limited Power of Attorney: This option can narrow the abilities a general power of attorney has.
+- This option can narrow the abilities a general power of attorney has.
 By filing this document, you can allow someone to pay your bills, but not be able to sell your assets, for example.

-The Importance of a Healthcare Power of Attorney
+Why is a Healthcare Power of Attorney Important?

 Because accidents happen all the time and you can’t predict if and when you may not be able to make decisions for yourself, it’s crucial that you include a health care power of attorneys in your wills and estate plan.
 Establishing this document early on can help you make your own medical decisions when the time comes and you’re incapable.